 This morning we looked at the features of an informal letter and I modelled how to set one out.
 Then we started to draft letters to Father Christmas.
 P has asked for a cushion she can colour in and some clothes for her Dino.
 E would also like a cushion to colour in and also a mustard coloured jumper.

 After lunch we all went to a garden centre so that the girls could choose a decoration each for the tree.
 It’s one of our family Christmas traditions and they always choose something really nice.
 The girls had an hour in the soft play whilst I snuck off to buy a stocking filler each for them.
 We were feeling pretty festive by the time we left and ended up going to Hobbycraft so they the girls could get a couple of bits to continue their Christmas crafting.

 This morning we went to the library and mixed things up by going to a different one.
-Phoebe picked up a lovely book of Christmas crafting for younger children.
+P picked up a lovely book of Christmas crafting for younger children.
 This afternoon they followed the instructions and made an angel tree topper each.

 We got out the girls’ Christmas books so they both spent a bit of time having a look through them.
-This fuzzy felt one was bought when Eleanor was 1, but they still love it!
+This fuzzy felt one was bought when E was 1, but they still love it!

 We had our visit to Birmingham Museum Collection Centre this afternoon.
 I found out in the summer that over 80% of Birmingham Museum’s items are actually stored in a large warehouse.
 It’s only open to the public on certain days, but visiting is free.

-Phoebe said it looked like a cross between a museum and Costco.
+P said it looked like a cross between a museum and Costco.
 She’s not wrong.